Catherine22/Frontend-Development/README.md

 ![pwa](screenshots/pwa2.png)

 -   Two caches you need to know:
-    -   Browser cache: A managed cache, you cannot change it.
+    -   Browser cache: A managed cache.
+You cannot change it.
 (In DevTool -> Network -> Disable cache)
     -   Regular cache: This cache could be managed by service workers.

 ### Lighthouse

--   To trail PWA, there is a tool called Lighthouse built in Chrome dev tools.
+-   To trail PWA, there is a tool called Lighthouse built-in Chrome dev tools.
--   Lighthouse reports how well your site or app is doing in terms of performance, accessibility, security, SEO and PWA features.
+-   Lighthouse reports how well your site or app is doing in performance, accessibility, security, SEO and PWA features.
 -   Improve development cycle: Code and Test - Lighthouse - Debug - Lighthouse - Code and Test - ...

 ## AMP

 AMP, Accelerated Mobile Pages.

+## Sessions

+### Stateful, cookie-based authentication

+The client sends a user authenticates to the server, the server returns `set-cookie:session=sessionstring` within the header.
+The client then stores that cookie.
+It sends requests to the server with a new header `cookie:session=sessionstring`.

+### Stateless, token-based authentication

+The client sends a user authenticates to the server, the server returns a token in the form of JWT.
+The client then stores that token.
+It sends requests to the server with a header `authentication: bearer JWT`.

 ## CORS

-Cross Origin Resource Sharing.
+Cross-Origin Resource Sharing.

 -   Origin: A combination of scheme, host and port.
 E.g. "http://www.example.com" has scheme "http", port "80" and the host is "www.example.com".
 -   In the previous example, if you visit the website with "https", it is a different origin.
--   CORS enables to fetch resources outside from your app's origin.
+-   CORS enables you to fetch resources outside of your app's origin.
--   Generally, you can load most resources from different origin, such as images, scripts, video/audio, embeds.
+-   Generally, you can load most resources from a different origin, such as images, scripts, video/audio, embeds.
--   You CANNOT load xml and JSON from different origin, unless you grant the permission.
+-   You CANNOT load XML and JSON from a different origin unless you permit them.
--   Here is the CORS implementation in the nutshell:
+-   Here is the CORS implementation in a nutshell:
-    -   Add origin header on request
+    -   Add origin header on a request
     -   Server sends `access-control-allow-origin` if allowed
-    -   If server does not support CORS:
+    -   If a server does not support CORS:

 ```Javascript
 fetch('https://foo.com/data.json'), {